 After I had arrived, I stepped into my room.
 It looked just the way I had left it.
-A reading table just at the foot of my big sized bed filled with all sorts of books ranging from spiritual to motivational to educational.
-A huge standing fan at the corner, calendars and four big windows.
-I opened the wardrobe and put in the clothes that I had packed from Abuja before crashing into the big bed and slept off.
+Even if I can’t remember some things.
+There was a reading table just at the foot of my big-sized bed is filled with all sorts of books, ranging from spiritual to motivational to educational.
+A huge standing fan in the corner, calendars and four big windows.
+I opened the wardrobe and put in the clothes that I had packed from Abuja before crashing into the big bed and sleeping off.

-I woke up just in time for supper, my mom had made fried rice and fried fish for dinner.
-In my mind I knew all of this special treatment couldn’t exceed this night, I smiled to myself as continued to eat.
+I woke up just in time for supper; my mom had made fried rice and fried fish for dinner.
+In my mind, I knew all of this special treatment couldn’t exceed this night.
+I smiled to myself as I continued to eat.
 As soon as I had finished eating, I did the dishes and joined the elders of my clan to watch the news on national TV.
 I watched my senior colleagues in my field do their thing.
 After a lot of arguments and talks on the nation’s politics, we prayed and we all dispersed to our various sleeping nests.
 I knew tomorrow had a lot in store for me.

 “Sewa”, he began.